effekt-community/ultimate-tictactoe/README.md

 - [x] A move in one of the small boards determines the next board to play in.
 - [x] Win conditions for both individual boards and the overall game.
 - [x] A user-friendly terminal graphical interface.
-- [ ] Basic game Logic for single-player mode.
+- [x] Basic game Logic for a single-player mode.

 ## Can-have

-- [ ] Computer opponent logic with different difficulty levels.
+- [x] Computer opponent logic with different difficulty levels.
 - [ ] Customizable themes and board designs.
 - [ ] Replay functionality to review past games.